GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 #. :doc:`mgd77convert <supplements/mgd77/mgd77convert>`
    added **-C** option to assemble \*.mgd77 files from \*.h77/\*.a77 pairs.

 #.
-The spotter programs can now read Gplates rotations directly as well
+The spotter programs can now read GPlates rotations directly as well
    as write this format.
 Now,
    :doc:`rotconverter <supplements/spotter/rotconverter>` can extract plate
-   circuit rotations on-the-fly from the Gplates rotation file.
+   circuit rotations on-the-fly from the GPlates rotation file.

 Incompatibilities between GMT 5.x and GMT 4.x
 ---------------------------------------------